jmsanchezmartagon/sync-command-response/README.md

 reading.

 Finally, we will see how this solution can be more available than other classical solutions.
-If you stop the 'response server' that is responding, you will notice that the other 'response server' is responding. it.
-So here we have a typical example of the resiliency and availability that every microservice environment must have.
+If you stop the 'response server' that is responding, you will notice that the other 'response server' is responding it.
+So, here we have a typical example of the resiliency and availability that every microservice environment must have.

 ```
 $ docker-compose stop response.service.1